 Opioids are the cause of a current epidemic in Prince George's County.
 More than one opioid overdose happens daily in Prince George's County.
-Opioid-Related Data
+View the 2017 Opioid Overdose Report.

 Overdose Response (Naloxone) Training

-Call (301)583-5920 to register for free training and free intranasal naloxone kit, which reverses an opioid overdose and helps prevent death.
+Call (301)583-5920 to register for free training and a free intranasal naloxone kit, which reverses an opioid overdose and helps prevent death.
 Now anyone can get naloxone at Maryland pharmacies without a prescription.
-For details, click here.

 If you or someone you care about is hooked on heroin, prescription drugs, or other opioids, time is running out.